j8unit-team/j8unit/README.md

 The [J8Unit TestClass model](https://github.com/j8unit-team/j8unit/blob/master/core/src/main/java/org/j8unit/runners/model/J8TestClass.java)
-provides this indispensable extension just by additionally scanning for all _[@Test](http://junit.org/junit4/javadoc/latest/org/junit/Test.html)_ annotated `default` methods -- unless overridden by a more specific method within the given test class or any of its super classes.
+provides this indispensable extension just by additionally scanning for all _[@Test](http://junit.org/junit4/javadoc/latest/org/junit/Test.html)_ annotated `default` methods.
+Unless overridden by a more specific method within the given test class or any of its super classes, these tests will be executed too.

 In result, J8Unit allows you to group tests within certain interfaces.
 **Even more, tests can be easily reused independently of a specific test class hierarchy.**